mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 advancing warrior band.
 It is armed with a laser rifle along its main axis and a rapid-fire stagger laser weapon in an ovoid turret well forward on the torso.
-The effect is intentionally to create the impression of a noble K’kree, cloak flying out to the sides.
+The effect is intentionally to create the impression of a noble K'kree, cloak flying out to the sides.
 The turret has all-round firepower; the heavy laser requires pivoting the whole unit and can deprive those behind it of cover when engaging targets to the side.
 Under